My Bride Is a Mermaid: The Seto Group is a yakuza family, but the most evil thing we see them do is heckle Nagasumi under their boss's orders.

 For being a movie about a man's rise to power in a mafia-like organization, there is little crime shown being done by anybody in Johnny Dangerously, even by the various villains.
 Johnny is aiming for a kinder, gentler sort of criminal family, after all.

 The crew of the Jolly Roger (Captain Hook's ship) in Disney's 1953 animated version of Peter Pan.
 They never seem to do anything other than "roaming over the sea" (as one of the pirates sings while playing his concertina) and trying to kill Peter Pan and his allies.
 Oddly, during the song "The Elegant Captain Hook", they sing that Hook is "the world's most famous crook" - without telling us what he did to deserve that fame.
+However, when the crew tell Mr. Smee that they want to leave Neverland and return to sea, one mentions he has almost forgotten how to cut necks, thus implying they were more traditional pirates before Captain Hook obsessed with vengeance on Peter Pan.

 Even Captain Blood, regarded as one of the greatest pirate movies of all time, suffers from this.
 Blood is the greatest pirate in the world, but the only people he ever kills on screen are members of foreign armies and one perverted French captain.
 He's also never shown stealing or sinking other ships unless it's against enemies of England, and the other members of his crew are all rough, rougish, and jovial rather than a bunch of cutthroats.
 Even when the main villain, who abused them as slaves, is in their grasp, they happily just comically throw him overboard rather than kill him.
 The movie only barely glosses over his life as a pirate and thief, and it comes off as rather jarring when the love interest refuses to be with him because he's committed crimes we've never seen.